liusida/gpuVoxels/docs/source/get-started/install.rst

 On DeepGreen
 ^^^^^^^^^^^^

 DeepGreen is UVM's GPU cluster.
-We have already depolied on DeepGreen, so it will be quite easy to use **Voxelyze3** on DeepGreen.
+We have already compiled on DeepGreen, so it will be quite easy to use **Voxelyze3** on DeepGreen.

 Follow a five-minute instruction here: `https://github.com/liusida/gpuVoxels-dg-installation <https://github.com/liusida/gpuVoxels-dg-installation>`_